cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Reversing.md

 But I've run in to problem.
 I can't get names of entities on the level.
 They have names defined by engine, like: "EFSkeletalMeshActor_Number" but it will be Mining resource or Lumbering or Gathering.
 We can't handle gathering resources via bot because can't disguise resources.

-Its how they looks in the game ():
+Its how they looks in the game:
 ![Screenshot]({{ site.url }}images/screenshots/Screenshot_4.jpg)

 So, I've started to reverse and trying to find their category or something what can help me.